14 Valley St, Duxbury, MA 02332, USA

 • The narrower, wooded yellow-blazed trail extends to the southeastern boundary of the property, and includes several footbridges over wetlands, canals, and Pine Brook.

 In addition, the red-blazed trail crosses through the middle of the property.
 An unmarked spur trail leads off the yellow trail to Osborn’s store.
 Another unmarked spur trail leads to a water tower.
-All of the trails (totaling about 3 miles) are well maintained, and most are smooth and free from prominent root growth.
+All of the trails (totaling 2.8 miles) are well maintained, and most are smooth and free from prominent root growth.
 A portion of the Bay Circuit Trail passes through this property as well.

 Habitats and Wildlife

-The woods within the Thaddeus Chandler Sanctuary are primarily pine, with some oak, birch, beech, sweet pepper bush and greenbrier.
+The woods within the Thaddeus Chandler Sanctuary are primarily pine, with some oak, birch, beech, maple, sweet pepper bush and greenbrier.
 There is a lot of moss to see in the wetter areas that border the northern portion of the yellow trail.
 There are vernal pools as well, and freshwater wetlands.
 Upper Chandler Pond forms the sanctuary’s western boundary.

 Pine Brook finds its source in Upper Chandler Pond and flows through Duxbury to Lower Chandler Pond.
 It continues into Kingston, flowing through Reed’s Mill Pond and eventually into the Jones River.